santerion/website/README.md

 ## Customization

-To add new projects to the portfolio:
+To add new projects to the projects:

-1. Create a new folder under `src/app/portfolio/` with the project slug
+1. Create a new folder under `src/app/projects/` with the project slug
 2. Create a `page.tsx` file in the new folder with the project details

 ## Technologies Used